rajatvd/PytorchSession/PITCHME.md

 @ul
 * `sacred` makes it extremely easy to write reproducible experiments.
 It keeps track of:
     * All the config variables you defined
-    * Everything about the machine you ran the experiement on
+    * Everything about the machine you ran the experiment on
     * Any metrics your experiment generated
 @ulend
 +++